metaplex-foundation/developer-hub/src/pages/protocol-fees.md

 ### How much will it cost me, as a creator, in Token Metadata or core fees to launch a 10k NFT collection through Candy Machine?

 Creators will incur 0 SOL in Token Metadata or Core fees for a standard 10k NFT drop since the Create fees are spread amongst the collectors who are minting from the Candy Machine.

+### How are Metaplex Protocol Fees Used?

+All protocol fees are used to further the objectives of the Metaplex Foundation, which is a non-profit organization established to foster the research, development and adoption of the Metaplex ecosystem.
+This includes providing incentives and assistance to the Metaplex community for the continued development, security, governance, and administration of the Metaplex Protocol and Metaplex DAO.

+Currently, 50% of protocol fees are converted to $MPLX and contributed to the Metaplex DAO treasury.
+The remaining 50% are reserved by the Metaplex Foundation to support the long-term sustainable development of the Metaplex ecosystem.